asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----
+!!! note

-**Note:**  I don't foresee needing a function which does a deep copy.
+    I don't foresee needing a function which does a deep copy.
 In practice you don't copy a media format and then modify it.

----
+[//]: # (end-note)

 ### ast\_format\_cmp